-Join Ben Long for an in-depth discussion in this video Reverse dial rotation, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Reverse dial rotation, part of Nikon D5100 Essential Training.

 By now you should have spent a good amount of time using the main dial on your…camera to configure all sorts of options.…You can reverse the direction that the dial works in by going here into the…Custom Setting menu, into Controls, and scrolling down to Reverse dial rotation.…Now, the reason we're talking about this particular custom setting is that if you…watched the previous movies and chose to reverse your indicators--this is the…one where plus and minus are swapped in the Exposure Compensation display--…if you've done that then you're probably going to want to reverse the dial…location for your camera, simply to feel like it makes sense.…

 So if I just turn this on, now things that used to happen when I scrolled to the…left will happen when I scroll to the right.…So if I reversed my indicators, reversing the dial rotation is going to make the…dial feel like it's fitting more with what I'm seeing in my Exposure…Compensation indicator.…

 - Deciding how many batteries and media cards are needed

 - Changing ISO